 7. I can get advice from my friends and family

 ‘Borrowing’ financial advice from a member of your family or a friend can perhaps be tempting, but it is unlikely to turn out well.
 Neither generalised advice or someone else’s specific guidance are likely to be useful to you, and both could end up being very expensive for you.
-Financial advice is not a one-size-fits-all product that people can share between each other.
+Financial advice is not a one-size-fits-all product that people can share with each other.

 Everything has to be seen and assessed, and decisions made in the context of your own financial circumstances.
 Good advice addresses your own personal situation, and everyone is different.
-We all have different plans for life, different families, different tolerance levels to risk, different requirements from our insurance cover.
+We all have different plans for life, different families, different tolerance levels to risk, and different requirements from our insurance cover.
 It’s important to establish a plan and follow the advice tailored to your own life.

 Even if your financial positions seem similar, be wary.
 We all have very different emotions when it comes to money, so what’s acceptable for one person, may be completely inappropriate for someone else!
 Your financial plan and advice should take this fact into account.